This article has links to products and services we love, which we may make commission from.

 Edinburgh attractions such as Edinburgh Castle, Botanics, Holyrood Palace, and museums will be closed on Christmas Day and Boxing Day, re-opening on January 1st and 2nd.

-Boxing Day used to be a big shopping day, it is less so now, but most major brands will open Sunday/holiday hours.
+Boxing Day used to be a big shopping day; it is less so now, but most major brands will open on Sunday/holiday hours.

 If staying in an apartment, get your grocery shop done before Christmas Day and enjoy the city to yourself!